la2050/archive/_projects/2015/la-mobilized.md

 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23743%252Fdisplay%252FScreen_Shot_2015-10-06_at_10.04.00_AM.png=c570x385
 'In one sentence, please describe what your organization does': "The Urban & Environmental Policy Institute (UEPI) is a research, policy, and advocacy, organization at Occidental College committed to bringing about social change and a more just, livable and green society.\r\n"
-'In one to three sentences, please describe your proposal.': >- LA Mobilized is an initiative to showcase how LA can change how we move, and how the city can change around us.
-With new transportation priorities, Los Angeles has the opportunity to evolve into a more sustainable and equitable city.
-To tap into this potential, LA needs to democratize planning so residents can co-create the future.
 Where will you be working?:
   - Central LA
   - East LA